Measuring frailty in the elderly: an indicator based on a super-classifier: Constructing a super-classifier for frailty representation

-The key aspect in the selection phase is the measure of importance.
-During the training process, at each node of each tree of the gradient boosting, the $q$ frailty determinants are evaluated to identify the best split in the sample as the variable that brings the greatest reduction in the loss function.
-Therefore, if a variable is frequently used as a split, it suggests that the variable is highly relevant for splitting the observations.
-For this reason, we used the number of times a variable was used across all trees in the training process as the importance measure.
+The variable importance can be statistically tested to determine which variables are most significant, using an approach similar to that of \cite{rachid_zaim_binomialrf_2020} for random forests.
+Under the hypothesis of non-informativeness, each predictor has the same probability of being selected at a split which can be approximated as $1/P$, where P is the total number of predictors \citep{Ishwaran2010}.
+Gradient boosting typically relies on weak learners: shallow trees with a limited number of splits.
+In our setting, we further restrict the model to \textit{decision stumps} (trees with a single split, described for example in \cite{iba1992induction,holte1993very}), ensuring that the probability of selecting a given predictor does not depend on previous splits.
+Under this specification, a non-informative predictor does not provide a systematic reduction in the loss function across iterations and its selection can be treated as a random event.

-Let $X_p$ be the random variable representing the number of times the $p-$th frailty determinant is used as a split across all the trees.
-It follows a binomial distribution $X_p \sim Bin(n_p,\theta_p)$, where $n_p$ is the number of nodes and $\theta_p$ is the probability of using the $p$-th explanatory variable as a split.
-We can test the hypothesis that the probability associated with the $p$-th variable is the same as the one associated with the other variables ($H_0: \hat{\theta}_p = \theta_0$), whereas the alternative hypothesis states that this probability is greater than the one of the other variables ($H_1: \hat{\theta}_p > \theta_0$).
+Let $S_p$ denote the total number of times $X_p$ predictor is selected across all splits in the ensemble, and $N_{split}$ the total number of splits.
+Under the null hypothesis of non-informativeness, $S_p\sim Bin(N_{split},1/P)$.
+We can test the hypothesis that the probability associated with the $p$-th variable is the same as the one associated with the other variables $(H_0: \hat{\theta}_p = 1/P)$, whereas the alternative hypothesis states that this probability is greater than one of the other variables $(H_1: \hat{\theta}_p > 1/P)$.
+Further methodological details are provided in the supplementary material (Section S2).}

-Under the null hypothesis of independence, $\theta_0$ is the probability that $X_p$ is chosen as a split, given by $\theta_0=1 \slash q$, where $q$ is the number of candidate variables at each node.
-The binomial test uses the statistic